BuildBoy12-SL/Scp457/README.md

 | used_message | String | <color=green>Done.<\/color> | The message to be sent when combustion executes successfully. |

 ## Scp457
-Configs for the display of a notification to users looking at a Scp035 instance.
+Configs for the core aspects of Scp457.

 | Config        | Type | Default | Description
 | :-------------: | :---------: | :---------: | :------ |